Trendyol/quafka/README.md

 ## License
-Quafka is licensed under the MIT License.
+Quafka is licensed under the Apache License.
 See the [LICENSE](LICENSE) file for details.